 Loans can be between $5,000 and $100,000, with up to 5 years to pay.
 LightStream has no loan origination fees and no prepayment penalties.

 Another online lender to consider is LendingClub, which is the world’s largest online personal loan marketplace.
 LendingClub matches up borrowers with lenders, and only requires a credit score of 600 or better to apply.
 Loans start at $1,000 and APRs start as low as 5.99%.

 LendingClub does have a loan origination fee, which can range from 1% to 6% of the total loan.
 There aren’t any prepayment penalties.
 So you can pay off your loan as quickly as you want.

 Even if you have bad credit, there are still a few options to finance an engagement ring.
 However, they won’t be quite as affordable.

-Avant is one of the better online personal loan lenders for borrowers with less than perfect credit.
-With a credit score of 580 or better, you can apply for a personal loan from $1,000 to $20,000, taking as long as 60 months to pay.
+Avant is one of the better online lending platforms for borrowers with less than perfect credit.
+With a credit score of 580 or better, you can apply for a personal loan from $1,000 to $35,000.
 There is an origination fee to consider but there are no prepayment fees.
 See Avant‘s profile for the latest rates and terms.

 Comparing lenders and options

 If you can’t pay cash, a 0% APR promotion from a credit card is usually your next best option.
 If you decide to use jewelry store financing because of an enticing offer, such as a 0% introductory rate, make sure that you can pay off the card within that period.
 If this isn’t possible, consider a balance transfer to a new credit card with a 0% introductory offer that will give you more time to pay.

 If you can’t get 0% APR or won’t be able to pay off the card within the introductory period, look into an unsecured personal with fixed and affordable payments.
 When comparing lenders, look at APRs, terms, fees, and penalties.
 Why not get started now?
 You can search and compare online personal loans here.